A jewel at the heart of Tucson’s rustic beauty.

 Can my pet be in the wedding?
 Yes.
 Well-mannered, four-legged family members are always welcome.

-Does the chapel provide soap, towels, toilet paper, trash cans, etc.?
+Does the chapel provide soap, towels, toilet paper, trash bins, etc.?
 Yes.
 These basic necessities are provided.

 Are there any hidden costs?
-There are no hidden costs or surprise add-ons.
+There are no hidden costs, taxes or service charges, or surprise add-ons.
 Please see the “Rent the Chapel” section for current rates.

 Contact Us